Founder & Managing Director

 Hayley came to Next Step Heritage with a background in Website Development & Digital Marketing.

-Hayley has been driving for 10 years and proud to have passed her test first time.
-With fond memories of her Grandad’s many Alfa Romeo’s growing up, she hopes one day to upgrade her Dacia Duster to something a bit more powerful and sporty!
+Hayley is proud to have passed her driving test first time.
+With fond memories of her Grandad’s many Alfa Romeo’s growing up, she hopes one day to upgrade her Dacia to something a bit more powerful and sporty!

 At Next Step Heritage, Hayley assists Khalid with the development and testing of new digital services and products.

 Gemma came to Next Step Heritage with a background in Administration and Performing Arts.